MarkEwert03/PokemonApp/README.md

 minor ways.

 **Some elements I would like to include are**
-- Changable nicknames for the pokemon
+- Changable nicknames for the Pokémon
 - Reordering of the team list
-- A rendering of the trainer and the pokemon team
+- A rendering of the trainer and the Pokémon team
-- Possibly changable moves/abilities of the pokemon
+- Possibly changable moves/abilities of the Pokémon
 - Possibly provide statics about the team composition

-This project is meant to be a source of entertainment and as an application for anybody who is interested in pokemon.
+This project is meant to be a source of entertainment and as an application for anybody who is interested in Pokémon.
 It could either be used to devise a possible team for battling, or just to try out different combinations

-I enjoy playing video games and pokemon is one of my favourite series, so this idea came naturally.
-I am very excited to combine two of my passions into this project, pokemon and programming, and I look forward to completing it!
+I enjoy playing video games and Pokémon is one of my favourite series, so this idea came naturally.
+I am very excited to combine two of my passions into this project, Pokémon and programming, and I look forward to completing it!

+## User Stories
+- As a user, I want to be able to create a new Pokémon team, and add it to a list of teams
+- As a user, I want to be able to select a team and add up to 6 new Pokémon to it along with a name
+- As a user, I want to be able to remove a Pokémon from a specific team
+- As a user, I want to be able to pick a team, and see all the Pokémon on it
+- As a user, I want to be able to be able to set certain attributes for each Pokémon on my team
+- As a user, I want to see a rendering of me, the trainer, along with all my Pokémon on the team
+-